JackTemaki/MiniReturnn/README.rst

 Added features that are likely to appear in mainline-RETURNN:
  - Checkpoint cleanup, currently pending for mainline RETURNN in https://github.com/rwth-i6/returnn/pull/1316
  - seq_tag, seq_idx and non-Tensor data support in the data pipeline, pending at: https://github.com/rwth-i6/returnn/pull/1330
- - Forwarding as task for the PyTorch Engine

 Experimental features that might not be needed: